inery-blockchain/inery-testnet-faucet-tasks/dantecrz/readme.md

 cd ./dantecrz
 ```

-Create .env and edit the variable
+Create the .env file and dont forget to edit the variable
 PRIVATE_KEY=YOUR PRIVATE KEY
 INERY_ACCOUNT=YOUR INERY ACCOUNT